Google Rating

 Are Fillings Expensive?

 Fillings are not expensive when you consider the long-term benefits they offer.
 When left untreated, cavities can lead to more serious dental issues like tooth decay and gum disease, which can be both painful and costly to address.
-Fillings play a crucial role in preventing further damage to your teeth.
-They help maintain the structural integrity of your teeth, avoiding the need for more extensive and expensive dental procedures down the road.

 It’s worth noting that fillings have become more affordable thanks to advances in dental technology and techniques.
 This means that maintaining your oral health through fillings is a wise investment in your overall well-being and a cost-effective one.